jonjamz/blaze-forms/README.md

 About
 -----

+Build reactive forms.

+Build reactive forms *in minutes*.

+Build reactive forms *for production use*.

-Build reactive forms *in minutes* with reusable custom components.
+Build reactive forms *with reusable custom components*.

+Build reactive forms *that work the way they should*.

 Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.